MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-arc-enabled-virtual-machines.md

    **controlPlaneIP**: The IP address which will be used for the load balancer in the Arc Resource Bridge.
 The IP address needs to be in the same subnet as the DHCP scope and must be excluded from the DHCP scope to avoid IP address conflicts.

-   **csv_path**: A CSV volume path which is accessible from all nodes of the cluster.
+   **csv_path**: A CSV volume path which is accessible from all servers of the cluster.
 This will be used for caching OS images used for the Resource Bridge.
 It also stores temporary configuration files during installation and cloud agent configuration files after installation; for example, C:\ClusterStorage\contosoVol\.

    **vLanID** (optional): vLAN identifier

    **cloudServiceIP** (required only for static IP configurations): The IP address of the cloud agent running underneath the resource bridge.
-This is required if the cluster nodes have statically assigned IP addresses.
+This is required if the cluster servers have statically assigned IP addresses.
 The IP must be carved from the underlay network (physical network).

 3. Prepare configuration for Arc Resource Bridge: